-- Tip: Photocopy and laminate or contact Oasis Dental Customer Support line for a free laminated copy of this page and post at the Ezee Kleen 2.5 HD dispensing faucet. - Water is suitable for use in autoclaves, self contained dental unit water systems, ultrasonic baths, instrument cleaning and film developers - Collect and store Ezee Kleen 2.5 HD autoclave safe water in clean containers marked "Autoclave Water Only" "No Tap Water" "Keep Lid On" "Store Only 48 Hours" - Label the Dispensing Faucet "Autoclave Water Always Check Monitor while Drawing Water" - Disregard monitor when not dispensing water from the unit (ie. when unit sits idle) - Check Ezee Kleen 2.5 HD Monitor each time water is drawn - Regularly inspect the containers for cleanliness - When storing filled containers ensure caps remain on - Avoid storing or drawing water in an unclean environment - Avoid storing the water more than 48 hours - Ensure the working area around the dispensing faucet and especially the dispensing faucet itself remains clean - Avoid running equipment that has the potential to create dust or particulate matter in the atmosphere when drawing water - Use "Patient Scheduler" to schedule maintenance for Ezee Kleen 2.5 HD annually - See page 11 of user' manual for "Changing your Cartridges Instructions" - Failure to comply with manufacturer's "Protocol for Usage" and below maintenance recommendations could result in water not suitable for intended use
+- Tip: Photocopy and laminate or contact Oasis Dental Customer Support line for a free laminated copy of this page and post at the Ezee Kleen 2.5 HD dispensing faucet.
+Do not remove.
+Update chart each time cartridges are changed. - Water is suitable for use in autoclaves, self contained dental unit water systems, ultrasonic baths, instrument cleaning and film developers - Collect and store Ezee Kleen 2.5 HD autoclave safe water in clean containers marked "Autoclave Water Only" "No Tap Water" "Keep Lid On" "Store Only 48 Hours" - Label the Dispensing Faucet "Autoclave Water Always Check Monitor while Drawing Water" - Disregard monitor when not dispensing water from the unit (ie. when unit sits idle) - Check Ezee Kleen 2.5 HD Monitor each time water is drawn to ensure reading is less than 5.0 μS. - Regularly inspect the containers for cleanliness - When storing filled containers ensure caps remain on - Avoid storing or drawing water in an unclean environment - Avoid storing the water more than 48 hours - Ensure the working area around the dispensing faucet and especially the dispensing faucet itself remains clean - Avoid running equipment that has the potential to create dust or particulate matter in the atmosphere when drawing water - Use "Patient Scheduler" or sign up for our "Annual Maintenance Reminder Program" to schedule maintenance for Ezee Kleen 2.5 HD annually - See page 11 of user' manual for "Changing your Cartridges Instructions" - Failure to comply with manufacturer's "Protocol for Usage" and below maintenance recommendations could result in water not suitable for intended use - Completion of maintenance in accordance with below chart is only maintenance required - Contact Oasis Dental Group Inc. customer support for any other maintenance

-Cartridge 8002-FR DI Cartridge with drainline flow restrictor 8003 Pre-Filter 8004 RO Membrane 8005 UV Lamp Maintenance Change when monitor reads > 5.00 with water flowing (red light will begin to flash as a secondary indication) Change Annually Change Bi-annually (Every Two Years) Change Annually Last maintained Changed by
+Cartridge 8002-FR DI Cartridge with drainline flow restrictor Optional 8002-XL DI Cartridge 8003 Pre-Filter 8004 RO Membrane 8005 UV Lamp Maintenance Change when monitor reads greater than 5.0 μS with water flowing Change each time 8002-FR is changed Change Annually Change Bi-annually (Every Two Years) Change Annually Last maintained Changed by Cartridge Supplie r: Staff member res ponsible for maintenance of the Ezee Kleen 2.5 HD:

-Cartridge Supplier:

-Staff member responsible for maintenance of the Ezee Kleen 2.5 HD: